uvaDS8104/Topographical-Data-Analysis-/README.md

 # Topographical Data Analysis (TDA)
-This project aims to apply topographical data analysis to movement data and analyze the result network structures.
+This project aims to apply topographical data analysis to movement data and analyze the resulting network structures.